LIVE PHOTOGRAPHY TALK SHOW

 What is a live show?

 Our live shows offer a unique opportunity to learn from industry leaders, watch start to finish photo shoots or get your image critiqued by professionals.
 Each show also offers the chance for live member interaction — ask Karl your questions, share your thoughts or simply chat to other members.
 If you can’t join us live, all our shows are also available to watch on replay at your own convenience.
 If this sounds like something you might enjoy, below is a selection of some of our most popular shows.
-A full selection can be found on our live shows page.
+Find out more here.